Pewww/js-useful-methods/README.md

 array: The array to modify.\
 \
 Reverses array so that the first element becomes the last, the second element becomes the second to last, and so on.

+- <b>slice</b>\
+Parameters: (array: Array, start: Number, end: Number)\
+array: The array to modify.\
+start(optional): The start position.\
+end(optional): The end position.\
+\
+Creates a slice of array from start up to, but not including, end.\
+Note: This method is used instead of Array#slice to ensure dense arrays are returned.

 ##
 ### Etc